cdkw2/conway-screensaver/README.md

 ## Configuration

-The program uses a configuration file named `game_of_life.conf` that would present in `~/.config/conway-screensaver/` if you installed it.
-Explanation of each configuration variable:
+The program uses a configuration file named game_of_life.conf, which is located in ~/.config/conway-screensaver/ after installation.
+Below is an explanation of each configuration variable:

 - `infinite_mode`: (0 or 1) Enables or disables infinite mode.
 - `update_interval`: (microseconds) Controls the speed of the simulation.